ppcano/ember-mk/Readme.md

 ## Building Ember-mk

 Install gems with _bundle install_ and execute _rake_ task, ember-mk  will be created on the _dist_ directory.

-Import the file to your project, on the correct order.
+Import the js and css files to your project.

 ##Examples